150in Lbs To Ft Lbs

 The Conversion Factor: Inches to Feet

 The fundamental principle behind converting in-lbs to ft-lbs lies in the relationship between inches and feet.
 There are 12 inches in every foot.
-Therefore, to convert inch-pounds to foot-pounds, we divide the inch-pound value by 12.
+So, to convert inch-pounds to foot-pounds, we divide the inch-pound value by 12.
 This is because a force applied at a distance of one foot exerts 12 times the torque compared to the same force applied at a distance of one inch.

 Step-by-Step Conversion of 150 in-lbs to ft-lbs